What Makes a Home Warranty Company Trustworthy in 2026

 Liberty Home Guard

-Best For: Homeowners with specialty items like pools, septic systems, or water filtration who need customized coverage beyond standard plans.
+Best For: Homeowners with specialty items like pools, septic, generators, or guest units needing customized coverage.

 | Provider | Monthly Cost | Service Fee | HVAC Cap | Workmanship Guarantee |